LlamaramaTeam/LlamaramaTeam.github.io/src/docs/mobs/mossy-llama.md

 unable to breed, as they are quite unsocial creatures.
 You won't find more than 4 spawning close to one another even in the same cave.

-PS: [Caravan traders](/docs/mobs/caravan-trader) have trained Mossy Llamas to not spread moss around when moving, because it constantly interrupted their walking.
+Post Scriptum: [Caravan traders](/docs/mobs/caravan-trader) have trained Mossy Llamas to not spread moss around when moving, because it constantly interrupted their walking.